Menahel’s Letters

 Curriculum

-There are 24 courses a week – most are Kodesh, but since we are an accredited government teachers’ seminary, our syllabus is dictated by the Ministry of Education and many of the other courses are educational and compulsory.
+There are 27 courses a week – most are Kodesh, but since we are an accredited government teachers’ seminary, our syllabus is dictated by the Ministry of Education and there are other courses which are educational and compulsory.

-Students who apply must have an interest in learning and advancing their knowledge in all fields.
-They need to possess an ability to concentrate in 90 minute classes.
+Students who apply must have an interest in learning, advancing their knowledge in all fields, and acquiring teaching experience.

 Statistics show that the majority of seminary graduates eventually work in a variety of fields of Chinuch and Shlichus.
 Therefore, we have built a program that encompasses personal and teaching skills, in addition to the variety of subjects in Limudei Kodesh.
 Students accepted are those interested in investing their time and energy in acquiring these skills.